kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 - Memory Manager is enabled and CPU Manager has not allocated exclusive CPUs: kubelet looks up all CPUs associated with the NUMA nodes selected by Memory Manager and assigns them to the CPU Group affinity.
 For example, if Memory Manager selects NUMA node 0 and its first four CPUs are in Windows CPU group 0, the result is `cpu affinity: 0000001111, group 0`.
 - CPU Manager has allocated exclusive CPUs: kubelet always uses exactly the CPU Manager allocation for CPU Group affinity.
 Memory Manager derives its NUMA affinity from those CPUs and uses that affinity without extending it to additional NUMA nodes.
 The CPU Manager allocation is authoritative because it has already considered Topology Manager hints; expanding it could include CPUs exclusively assigned to other containers.
 See [#139684](https://github.com/kubernetes/kubernetes/pull/139684).

-Using Memory manager's internal mapping this should provide the desired behavior in most cases.
-Since memory affinity is not guaranteed, a CPU can access memory from a different NUMA node and experience decreased performance.
-The kubelet emits V(4)/V(5) diagnostic logs for CPU-derived topology-affinity fallbacks and differences from the stored topology hint.
-Configuration guidance and the best-effort limitation are documented in the Kubernetes website.
-If access from CPUs different from the assigned NUMA node is undesirable, `single-numa-node` and the CPU manager should be configured in the Topology Manager policy setting which would force Kubelet to only select a Numa node if it will have enough memory and CPU's available.
-In the future, in the case of workloads that span multiple Numa nodes, it may be desirable for Topology manager to have a new policy specific for Windows.
-This would require a separate KEP to add a new policy.
+This NUMA-node-to-CPU mapping steers the container toward memory local to its assigned CPUs.
+However, Windows does not guarantee NUMA-local memory allocation, so a container can still access memory from a remote NUMA node and experience reduced performance.
+Windows does not expose reliable per-container NUMA memory placement information, so kubelet cannot determine whether a container's memory is physically allocated on a remote NUMA node.

+Kubelet's logical CPU and memory allocation decisions are retained in the manager checkpoint state and exposed through the Pod Resources API.
+Kubelet emits V(4) diagnostic logs when exclusive CPUs cannot be mapped to NUMA nodes and it falls back to the stored Topology Manager hint, or when the CPU-derived NUMA affinity differs from the stored hint.
+It emits V(5) logs when no exclusive CPUs are assigned or when the CPU-derived and stored hints match.
+These logs describe kubelet's allocation decisions; they do not indicate physical memory placement or misalignment.

+No metric or Pod condition for physical memory misalignment is proposed for beta because kubelet cannot observe that condition reliably on Windows.
+Additional persistent observability for kubelet-detectable allocation-plan differences may be evaluated based on feedback during beta.

+Operators that want to minimize cross-NUMA memory access should configure the Topology Manager `single-numa-node` policy together with CPU Manager.
+This restricts admission to workloads for which sufficient CPU and memory resources are available on one NUMA node, but it does not change the best-effort nature of physical memory placement on Windows.
+A Windows-specific policy for workloads spanning multiple NUMA nodes may be considered in a separate KEP.

 #### Kubelet memory management